DavidBoh/useful_python_scripts/README.md

 # Useful Python Scripts
-Some of my personal Python and Shell scripts created by me.
-I use them frequently.
+Some Python and Shell scripts created by me.
+I find them useful and try to use them frequently.